 I am an applied mathematician and computational scientist whose research focuses on modeling the mechanics and fluid dynamics of the heart and its valves.
 I create new modeling methods and use them to study heart disease.
 One primary application is simulation-guided design for cardiac surgery.

-I am a Reasearch Engineer at Stanford University in the Cardiovascular Biomechanics Computation Laboratory, led Alison Marsden.
-I collaborator with Michael Ma and William Hiesinger, from the Dept. of Cardiothoracic Surgery.
+I am an Instructor at Stanford University in Cardiothoracic Surgery working with Michael Ma and in the Cardiovascular Biomechanics Computation Laboratory with Alison Marsden.
+I also collaborate with William Hiesinger, from the Dept. of Cardiothoracic Surgery.

 I completed my PhD in Mathematics in 2017 at the Courant Institute of Mathematical Sciences, New York University working with Charles Peskin.
 My thesis concerned the mitral valve.